Welwyn Garden City: Governance

-Welwyn Garden City is part of the Welwyn Hatfield Borough and comprises seven local authority wards.
-It is in the county of Hertfordshire and the parliamentary constituency of Welwyn Hatfield.
+Welwyn Garden City is part of the Welwyn Hatfield Borough, comprises seven local authority wards, and lies within the county of Hertfordshire and the parliamentary constituency of Welwyn Hatfield.
 Welwyn Hatfield Borough Council has its offices in Welwyn Garden City.
 The MP for Welwyn Hatfield is Andrew Lewin (Labour).
 The nearby town of Hatfield and the village of Welwyn have parish councils with limited responsibilities, but Welwyn Garden City has none, although it had one between 1921 and 1927.

 Administrative history

 The land earmarked for the town in 1920 straddled the parishes of Hatfield, Digswell, Welwyn and Tewin.
 On 1 October 1921, a civil parish called Welwyn Garden City was created from parts of those four parishes.
 The new parish was initially part of the Welwyn Rural District.
 By 1923, the Welwyn Garden City parish council was based in offices on Bridge Road, on the edge of the site identified for the new town centre of the garden city.